groma84/interpersonal-validation/slides.md

 ---
 # try also 'default' to start simple
-theme: ./mathema-2021
+theme: ./seda

 # infos for the footer (on slides with the default-with-footer layout)
-occasion: "Herbstcampus 2022"
+occasion: "MD DevDays 2025"
-occasionLogoUrl: "img/herbstcampus.svg"
+occasionLogoUrl: "img/magdeburger-dev-days-logo.jpeg"
-company: "MATHEMA GmbH"
+company: "Semikron Danfoss"
 presenter: "Martin Grotz"
-contact: "martin.grotz@mathema.de"
+contact: "martin.grotz@danfoss.com"

 # apply any windi css classes to the current slide
 class: "text-center"